ilbers/isar/doc/user_manual.md

  - `DEBIAN_PROVIDES` - declare a virtual package to satisfy dependencies
  - `DEBIAN_REPLACES` - to replace a package with another
  - `DEBIAN_BREAKS` - Packages which break other packages
+ - `DEBIAN_BUILT_USING` - Used when a binary package includes parts of other source packages, f.e: by statically linking their libraries or embedding their code or data during the build.
+    E.x: Built-Using: <name> (= <version>)

 ### Prebuilt .deb packages from somewhere